The Internet's Favorite Pan Is Cheaper Than Ever

 When I reviewed Our Place's Always Pan, I called it a steal for the $145 price tag.
 The all-in-one pan is a near-perfect buy for those short on space and cash.
-Today, Our Place is launching its Black Friday sale, bringing its $145 Always Pan down to $95 — the cheapest it's ever been.
+For Cyber Monday, Our Place is bringing its $145 Always Pan down to $95 — the cheapest it's ever been.

 The Always Pan is a 10-inch, 2.6-quart, non-stick cast aluminum sauté pan with a detachable wooden spatula, domed lid and nesting steamer tray.
 Essentially, it's a lot of things in one very photogenic pan.
 Because of its modular construction, everything tucks away neatly in the pan.
 If you want to cook something, you can probably do it in this pan, which is good for nearly every cooking task: sautéing, searing, steaming, boiling, frying, braising — you get the idea.